 When she began working at SCCF, Jennifer enjoyed the challenge of learning the technical side of foundation, from funds statements to studying financial data.
 Today, Jennifer has found herself valuing the emotional connections with donors and community members more and more.
 One of her favorite parts about the job is that she can view it as a big puzzle with many pieces.
 Every piece is needed—the donors, community members, nonprofits, schools, businesses—and her job is to connect the puzzle.
 The puzzle and its pieces are always evolving, and it’s an exciting challenge to find the right people and organizations in the community to get involved.

-Every day is a little different at the foundation, and Jennifer has been able to see the community through multiple lenses herself—first as a young professional, and now as a young parent.
+Every day is a little different at the foundation, and Jennifer has been able to see the community through multiple lenses herself—first as a young professional, and now as a parent to elementary-aged children.
 She is excited for the future of SCCF and the opportunities available.
-From cultivating the fiber network into a successful, profitable arm of the foundation, to hearing from people about their hopes and dreams for SCCF’s future through the strategic planning process, Jennifer focuses her efforts on being innovative.
+Jennifer focuses her efforts on listening to the hopes and dreams of donors and passionate community members, and finding innovative ways for SCCF to be a leader in the community.
 She hopes to see SCCF continue to evolve so that it stays relevant to the community, while remaining approachable.
 As our structure changes and assets grow to create more impact, she wants to make sure the SCCF never feels out of reach.

-In addition to raising two rambunctious little boys, Jennifer and her husband, Dave, enjoy spending time with family at the lake.
+In addition to raising two rambunctious little boys, Jennifer and her husband, Dave, enjoy spending time at a family cottage on a nearby lake.

-Jennifer is active in the community and has served on the Cameron Memorial Community Hospital board for the past 4 years.
-She thinks that one of the best parts about Steuben County is its great potential for community growth.
+Jennifer thinks that one of the best parts about Steuben County is its great potential for community growth.
 There are many opportunities available, many people who value SCCF’s role in creating that growth, and she is excited to see how this evolves in time.

 To contact Jennifer you can give her a call at 260-665-6656, drop her an email at [email protected], or simply stop by the Steuben County Community Foundation.
 Visitors are always welcome!